Endomembrane system: Vacuoles

 Vacuoles, like vesicles, are membrane-bound sacs within the cell.
 They are larger than vesicles and their specific function varies.
 The operations of vacuoles are different for plant and animal vacuoles.

 In plant cells, vacuoles cover anywhere from 30% to 90% of the total cell volume.
 Most mature plant cells contain one large central vacuole encompassed by a membrane called the tonoplast.
 Vacuoles of plant cells act as storage compartments for the nutrients and waste of a cell.
 The solution that these molecules are stored in is called the cell sap.
 Pigments that color the cell are sometime located in the cell sap.
 Vacuoles can also increase the size of the cell, which elongates as water is added, and they control the turgor pressure (the osmotic pressure that keeps the cell wall from caving in).
 Like lysosomes of animal cells, vacuoles have an acidic pH and contain hydrolytic enzymes.
 The pH of vacuoles enables them to perform homeostatic procedures in the cell.
 For example, when the pH in the cells environment drops, the H^{+} ions surging into the cytosol can be transferred to a vacuole in order to keep the cytosol's pH constant.

 In animals, vacuoles serve in exocytosis and endocytosis processes.
 Endocytosis refers to when substances are taken into the cell, whereas for exocytosis substances are moved from the cell into the extracellular space.
-Material to be taken-in is surrounded by the plasma membrane, and then transferred to a vacuole.
+Material to be taken-in is surrounded by the cell membrane, and then transferred to a vacuole.
 There are two types of endocytosis, phagocytosis (cell eating) and pinocytosis (cell drinking).
 In phagocytosis, cells engulf large particles such as bacteria.
 Pinocytosis is the same process, except the substances being ingested are in the fluid form.